TrevorDecker/CMU_Mechatronics_2015_TeamB/page/System-Implementation.md

 # System Implementation #

+## Mechanical ##

 ###Frame Gripper###
 A gripper is used to hold the robot to the window frame made of 80/20 aluminum.
 The gripper needs to be able to support the whole weight of the robot and as a result, it needs to be long to cover enough surface area.
 The gripper currently has two plates, connected with a lead screw.
 With a motor, the lead screw drives the plates together to secure the robot onto the frame.

 ###Extending Arm###
 A core feature of our design requires moving a cleaning unit horizontally on the window.
 We have built an extending unit that the cleaning unit can move on.
 To adjust for different size windows, two blocks with bearings allow the extending arms to slide past each other adjust between the 3 and 5 foot bounds of window size.
 This slide is powered by an ACME lead screw attached to a motor.
 The motor and the end of the lead screw are mounted to plates inside the extending arm.
 Limit switches can be used to zero position after the arm has changed length.
 The arm will be made of 2in x 2in, thin-walled aluminum to help maintain stiffness.